Order the Contraceptive Pill online

 - deep vein thrombosis (a blood clot in the leg)

-- pulmonary embolus (a blood clot in the lung)
+- pulmonary embolism (a blood clot in the lung)

 - stroke